SuffolkLITLab/ALKiln/CONTRIBUTING.md

    1. Writes up reports and possibly takes screenshots to show to the developer.
 1. Cleans up by deleting the interview it created

-The developers have a GitHub action that is really just a wrapper.
-It uses a composite action in our repository and gives important variables, like their GitHub secret of the API key for their docassemble server developer account.
+When the developer commits code to GitHub, their account triggers our code, passing along variables that our code needs, like their GitHub secret of the API key for their docassemble server developer account.

 ## Very general architecture of files and folders